Crystal0404/CrystalCarpetAddition/README_EN_US.md

 For some reason, the only way you can reach me is on Github, so if you have any questions, you can just open an issue!

+## Why can't I find the feature I want in the game, or the feature I turned on doesn't work?

+**Check the list of rules for descriptions**

+CrystalCarpetAdditon will automatically disable the ability to disable conflicts with other mods to ensure that other non-conflicting features work properly.

+If the feature is still in the list of rules but doesn't work, you can change something to make it work again

+If it doesn't exist in the rules list, it won't work in your game at all and will be removed

+For more information, see Crystal Carpet Additon's [Wiki](https://github.com/Crystal0404/CrystalCarpetAddition/wiki)

+The wiki has information that can help you resolve conflicts

 ## Dependencies

 | Dependency | Type     | Environment     | Link                                                                                               |